Traffic eases on San Francisco bridges as tech workers log on from home

-SAN FRANCISCO, March 11 (Reuters) - The San Francisco Bay area’s army of tech workers heeded requests to do their jobs from home to help slow the spread of the coronavirus outbreak, easing traffic on local bridges for commuters who still had to drive to work.
+SAN FRANCISCO (Reuters) - The San Francisco Bay area’s army of tech workers heeded requests to do their jobs from home to help slow the spread of the coronavirus outbreak, easing traffic on local bridges for commuters who still had to drive to work.

 Some of the area’s biggest companies, including Alphabet Inc’s Google and Facebook Inc, asked employees to work from home, as more people got sick.